xor2003/masm2c/README.md

 flags: Carry, Zero, Sign are supported for most of x86 instructions.
 - Segment memory model and 16bit offsets.
 - Some BIOS/DOS Int 10h, 21h interrupts are supported.
   Also DOS memory manager and stack.
+(Maybe I will reuse DOSBOX implementations in future)
 - CGA text mode is supported using Curses (PDcurses or NCurses).
 - VGA 320x200x256 support (partial)